WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Mooth is a new ambient creature for the end dimension.
-They're just cute and fluffy
+They're just cute and fluffy.

 ### Extra Info